mateussouzaweb/nicedeck/README.md

 - The opened software allows deep customization of the available applications on the menu, including the support for adding new categories (like **Emulators**), renaming apps, removing the not desired ones, sorting and many more.
 Make the customizations based in your needs.
 - If you want to add a program to the favorites section, open the system launcher, right-click in the desired application and select the ``Add to Favorites`` option.

-Once you have configured the controller layout on each program and run through the setup process, it's time to have a nice experience!
+Once you have configured the controller layout on each program, it's time to have a nice experience!

 Enjoy!